Updated July 18, 2023

 The journey to recovery is challenging, but with Diamond Home Detox, you'll have the support you need to overcome Ritalin addiction.
 Our team of experienced medical providers can adjust your medications as necessary for a truly individualized treatment plan.
 We provide a comfortable environment with private rooms so you can focus on healing.
 You'll receive assistance from our compassionate staff and fellow residents with support group meetings during and after treatment.

 We're here to help you conquer addiction with lifesaving Ritalin addiction treatment.
-Contact us today to start your path toward a healthier and happier life.
+Call Diamond House Detox at (800) 205-6107 or contact us online to start your path toward a healthier and happier life.